 - Title IX of the Educational Amendments of 1972 to the 1964 Civil Rights Act

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.
 The law forbids sex discrimination in all university student services and academic programs including, but not limited to, admissions, financial aid, academic advising, residential life, athletics, discipline, recreational services, health, wellness and support services, academic assignments and grading.
 Title IX also forbids sex discrimination in university employment and recruitment consideration or selection.

-The Office for Civil Rights (OCR) in the U.S. Department of Education is responsible for enforcing Title IX.
+The U.S. Department of Education's Office for Civil Rights is responsible for enforcing Title IX.

 400 Maryland Avenue, SW